 files_multiple_test is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version.

-FILE_NAME_SEQUENCE, a MATLAB program which demonstrates ways to generate a sequence of filenames that can be used when generating images for an animation.
+file_name_sequence, a MATLAB code which demonstrates ways to generate a sequence of filenames that can be used when generating images for an animation.

-FILUM, a MATLAB library which can work with information in text files.
+filum, a MATLAB code which can work with information in text files.

-TABLE_IO, a MATLAB library which reads and writes table files.
+table_io, a MATLAB code which reads and writes table files.

 test01() counts from 0 to 100.
 Each divisor of 2 is written to "divisor1.txt", each divisor of 3 is written to "divisor2.txt" and so on.